ripple/xrpl-wasm-std/examples/smart-escrows/helloworld/README.md

 ## Step-by-step: Use on WASM Devnet

-This guide uses the public Devnet WASM endpoint at `wss://wasm.devnet.rippletest.net:51233` and the helper scripts in `reference/js`.
+This guide uses the public Devnet WASM endpoint at `wss://wasm.devnet.rippletest.net:51233`.

 ### 2. Build the WASM